AmandracOP/automting-mlsa-viewership/readme.md

 `Prerquisites:`

 1. Install geckodriver for Firefox.
+[Download here](https://github.com/mozilla/geckodriver/releases)
 2. Install Git in your System.

 Now, let's start using this Bot in your system as well.